um-dsp/Morphence/README.md

 * For MNIST:```$ python copycat/morph_test.py copycat_mtd_CNN_MNIST.pth MNIST```
 ***
 ### How to Cite Morphence
-If you use Morphence in a scientific publication, please cite it as follows:
+If you use Morphence in a scientific publication, please cite the corresponding paper as follows:

 ```
 Abderrahmen Amich and Birhanu Eshete.
 Morphence: Moving Target Defense Against Adversarial Examples.
 In Proceedings of the 37th Annual Computer Security Applications Conference, ACSAC, 2021.